pushkarjajoria/Tresillo/README.md

 **Classifier:** labeling around 100 “Tresillo” rhythm (given their base and drum line in a MIDI file), and 100 typical non-“Tresillo” .
 Training a simple classifier which can detect the “Tresillo” rhythm (logistic regression, SVM, nothing complicated)

-**Modelling the “Tresillo” rhythm:** The “Tresillo” rhythm is clearly musically defined [musically defined](https://en.wikipedia.org/wiki/Tresillo_(rhythm)) therefore we might be able to programmatically define and extract it with a rule based approach
+**Modelling the “Tresillo” rhythm:** The “Tresillo” rhythm is clearly [musically defined](https://en.wikipedia.org/wiki/Tresillo_(rhythm)) therefore we might be able to programmatically define and extract it with a rule based approach